dr-sadat/dr-sadat.github.io/Teaching/CS321/README.md

 ## Learning Objectives

-In this course, students will study the fundamentals of operating systems concepts, design, and implementation.
+CS 321 covers the fundamentals of operating systems concepts, design, and implementation.
 Topics include operating system components and structures, process and thread models, mutual exclusion and synchronization, scheduling algorithms, memory management, I/O controls, file systems, and security.

-Students will work on programming projects (C based) and get hands-on experience in Linux kernel.
+Students will work on programming projects (C-based) and get hands-on experience with the Linux kernel.

-## Office Hours (Fall 2023)
-- Tue & Thu: 11:45 AM - 1:15 PM  (BR 289)
-- Or make an appointment (Email: msadat@bradley.edu)

 ## Background Knowledge